dpmagill/iphys-toolbox/README.md

 # FacePulseRate: A Suite of Features to Facilitate the Use of iPhys Toolbox

-Calculate frame-by-frame blood volume pulse (BVP) and windows of pulse rate from a face present within an input video.
+FacePulseRate returns frame-by-frame blood volume pulse (BVP) and windows of pulse rate from a face present within an input video.
 This toolbox accepts pre-recorded video rather than video streams.
 The benefit of pre-recorded video is that some operations can be aware of the future (they can look ahead in the video), which improves the accuracy of ROI placement.

-FacePulseRate is designed to supply output from the four (as of November, 2019) pulse-rate algorithms provided by iPhys Toolbox (McDuff & Blackford, 2019).
+FacePulseRate is designed to return output from the four (as of November, 2019) pulse-rate algorithms provided by iPhys Toolbox (McDuff & Blackford, 2019).
 As in iPhys Toolbox, the pulse rate of an interval (termed a window here) is calculated by conducting a fast Fourier transform (FFT) to select the greatest peak.

 ## Purpose